knpwrs/gulp-cheerio/README.md

 This is a plugin for [gulp][gulp] which allows you to manipulate HTML and XML files using [cheerio][cheerio].

-# BREAKING CHANGE IN 0.6.0
+# BREAKING CHANGES IN 0.6.x

 The main `run` function passed to cheerio now receives either two or three arguments (`$, file[, done]`) instead of one or two arguments (`$[, done]`).
 Make sure you update your build scripts accordingly.
 See the usage examples below.

+Additionally, cheerio is no longer a `peerDependency` because peer dependencies are being deprecated.
+See [npm/npm#6565][npm].

 # Usage